 Every year, the Institute for Behavioral Genetics and Director Matthew Keller are proud to host the International Statistical Genetics Workshop.
 There are three workshops held on a rotating basis: a Latent Genetics Course, a Molecular Genetics Course, and a Virtual Course held remotely via zoom focussing on mixed content.

-The introductory course includes: causes of variation; path analysis; univariate twin analysis; biometrical genetics; introduction to R programming; likelihood; matrix algebra; categorical data; between group heterogeneity; multivariate phenotypic factor and genetic analysis; developmental models; power analysis; extended twin designs; responsible conduct of research.
-Hands-on analysis will be emphasized employing networked notebook computers
+The Latent Genetics Course is held locally in Boulder during the first week of March every three years (planned for 2024, 2027, and 2030).
+Topics of instruction vary, but typically include: causes of variation; path analysis; univariate twin analysis; biometrical genetics; introduction to R programming; likelihood; matrix algebra; categorical data; between group heterogeneity; multivariate phenotypic factor and genetic analysis; developmental models; power analysis; extended twin designs; SNP-(co-)heritability; Genomic SEM; Mendelian randomization; responsible conduct of research.

 Financial support for this workshop is provided by grant MH19918 from the National Institute of Mental Health.